helgatheviking/Simple-User-Listing/readme.txt

 = Parameters =

-Simple User Listing uses `WP_User_Query`, so you can pass it a role defining which type of users you'd like to list.
+Simple User Listing supports most of the parameters of the `WP_User_Query` class as parameters for the shortcode.
+For example you can pass it a role defining which type of users you'd like to list.
 You can also adjust the number of users displayed per page.

 `
 [userlist role="author" number="5"]